• Skip to primary navigation

 Hey guys, we’ve got a super fun Cricut project for you today.
 You can make any shirt you’ve wanted or dreamed up!

-It’s so fun to express yourself with a t-shirt you have designed yourself.
-Personalized shirts make ideal gifts, are a fun way to celebrate holidays or birthdays, and perfect for family trips (like Disney!)
-The list goes on.
+It's so fun to express yourself with a t-shirt you have designed yourself.
+Personalized shirts make ideal gifts, are a fun way to celebrate holidays or birthdays, and are perfect for family trips (like Disney!)

-Since getting our Cricut machines a five or six years ago, we have become professional Cricut Shirt Makers.
-No, really, it’s true!
+Since getting our first Cricut machines almost 10 years ago, we have become professional Cricut Shirt Makers.
+No, really, it's true!

 We taught a class on How to Make Shirts with Cricut to over 150 beginners and Cricut enthusiasts at the 2018 Cricut Mountain Make-a-Thon.
 So let us share all of the details and pro-tips with you.
 It’s gonna be fun!

-How to Make a Shirt with Cricut Iron On Vinyl
+• How to Make a Shirt with Cricut FAQs

 Making a t-shirt requires two important steps, and we’re going to go in-depth on both of them: